How might we create a simple, safe entry point for newcomers to join local sports groups, so they feel comfortable participating without connections?

 Future iterations would include re-testing the updated prototype to validate improvements and identify remaining usability issues.

-Additional opportunities, including an introduction to social and messaging flows once users join groups, can further help further address comfort in groups they’ve joined.
+Additional opportunities, including an introduction to social and messaging flows once users join groups, can further help address comfort in groups they’ve joined.